10 Mar 03/10/2023

 Whenever you need additional protection over the legs, you'll choose a coat over the category we discuss next.

 In the thick of winter, workers need a hi-vis bomber jacket to insulate them from the biting cold.
-But cold days can also bring wet conditions, so waterproof options are a must.
+But cold days can also bring wet conditions, so waterproof options are necessary.
 As we highlight in our Winter Work Jackets article, tens of thousands of workers require this type of protection each winter.

 We offer two different types of insulated jackets: